 How to Use Herbs If You Have Atrial Fibrillation

 Herbs can promote heart health and may be used in a variety of ways to obtain a broad spectrum of benefits.
-They can may be used to slow or stimulate the heart rate, serve as heart and blood vessel tonics, relieve chest pain, and reduce blood pressure and cholesterol levels.
+They can be used to slow or stimulate the heart rate, serve as heart and blood vessel tonics, relieve chest pain, and reduce blood pressure and cholesterol levels.
+Let's take a closer look at herbs for atrial fibrillation.

-Please note: You should check with your cardiologist prior to using herbal therapies, as some herbs may interact with cardiac medications.
+Please note: You should check with your cardiologist before using herbal therapies, as some herbs may interact with cardiac medications.

 How to Get Started